 What it is: A review and cleanup of your translation memory (TM) and glossary by content specialists to maximize content quality, leverage, and reuse.

 Why it matters: Standardizing your important terminology and approved localized terms is key to brand and message consistency.
 TMs and glossaries are living assets set up to ensure content quality and consistency, and to improve cost and time efficiency in reusing approved content.
-But automatic TM and glossary updates can result in multiple versions of the same text, reducing reuse and effectiveness, and even risking inconsistency.
+However, automatic TM and glossary updates can result in multiple versions of the same text, reducing reuse and effectiveness, and even risking inconsistency.
 For marketing content, this can dilute your brand experience and result in an off-putting user experience.

 Human intervention is needed to make sure your TM and glossary content is relevant, consistent, and effective at the local level.
 No matter if content is being produced by your in-market team or a language provider, after this audit, you’ll be able to ensure consistency and a high-quality brand experience.